Fact-checked

 In patients with membranous nephropathy with nephrotic syndrome, thrombotic complications develop more often than in other morphological variants of glomerulonephritis.

-RC Atkins and R. Bellomo (1993), based on their observations and literature data, give the following figures for the frequency of thrombosis in patients with membranous nephropathy: renal vein thrombosis in 29%, pulmonary embolism in 17% and deep thrombosis of the extremities in 17%.
+RC Atkins and R. Bellomo (1993), based on their observations and literature data, provide the following figures for the frequency of thrombosis in patients with membranous nephropathy: renal vein thrombosis - in 29%, pulmonary embolism - in 17%, and deep thrombosis of the extremities - in 17%.

 Infections